solidcouch/branding/README.md

 #### Note

-The eyes and colors can be of variable types.
+The eyes and colors can vary.

 ![Mixed logos for Tired Bike](./assets/tiredbike/tired-bike-mix.svg)